alessandrofama/wwise-godot-integration/README.md

 * A Wwise IDs generator tool is embedded in the Wwise Browser.
 * Per-platform Wwise configurations in the Godot Project Settings.
 * In-engine documentation: quick access to reference materials and code snippets in the Godot Editor
-* Plugin Support: Plugin detection and export across all platforms, including custom plugin support.
+* Plugin Support: Plugin detection and export across desktop and mobile platforms, including custom plugin support.

 ## Getting Started

-If you're a game developer who wants to integrate Wwise into your Godot project, go to the [Releases](https://github.com/alessandrofama/wwise-godot-integration/releases) page to download the integration and check out the [Getting Started](https://github.com/alessandrofama/wwise-godot-integration/wiki/Getting-Started-(24.1)) guide.
+If you're a game developer who wants to integrate Wwise into your Godot project, go to the [Releases](https://github.com/alessandrofama/wwise-godot-integration/releases) page to download the integration and check out the [Getting Started](https://github.com/alessandrofama/wwise-godot-integration/wiki/Getting-Started) guide.

-If you would like to modify the GDExtension code or build it yourself, refer to the [Building the GDExtension Library tutorial](https://github.com/alessandrofama/wwise-godot-integration/wiki/Building-the-GDExtension-Library-(24.1)) for detailed build instructions.
+If you would like to modify the GDExtension code or build it yourself, refer to the [Building the GDExtension Library tutorial](https://github.com/alessandrofama/wwise-godot-integration/wiki/Building-the-GDExtension-Library) for detailed build instructions.

 ## Documentation